My grandmother told me I read too much. I remember walking in the garden when I was small, telling myself stories.

 I’ve lived in several places.
 Born in America of British parents, I spent nearly all my childhood in Bristol, and I’m now an adoptive Londoner.
 I have a partner and two teenage children.
 I’m a professional communicator, a science PhD dropout, a recovering poet, and a Quaker.

-I’m active in the Big Green Bookshop Writers Group (@N22writers).
+I’m active in the Big Green Bookshop Writers Group (@N22writers) and Gravity’s Angels.